 I am also a member of the UKATA ( United kingdom for transactional analysis psychotherapists)

-I also provide 4 weeks of mindfulness meditation for better work focus and stress reduction, for employers wishing to access that as a course to reduce work stress for employees with a minimum of 4 in attendance
+I provide 4 weeks of mindfulness meditation for better work focus and stress reduction, for employers wishing to access that as a course to reduce work stress for employees with a minimum of 4 in attendance

 I have provided a 5 minute mindfulness meditation on my website